tonyjohnston/swift-phpRunner/README.md

 Enter PHP code in the top view and see results in the bottom view.

 ### Uses macOS default PHP.
 For simple protability, uses default PHP binary included with macOS.
-However, it is possible to embed a PHP binary, `php.ini`, and extensions.
+However, it is possible to embed a PHP binary, custom `php.ini` file, and PHP extensions.

 #### From PHP documentation:
 > You can specify the php.ini file in command line by using the following syntax:<br/>